 Note, you will need to define the mask to use for the convolution.
 This is essentially a stencil that you place over the current element that describes how to combine the surrounding elements to produce the required function.
 In order to write this version of the function you will need to design your stencil and express it in the code as a 2D numpy array.

-Use the online reference documentation for convolve to work out how to use it.
+Use the online reference documentation for convolve() to work out how to use it.

 Calling External Code from Python